ipdk-io/stratum-deps/docs/building-acc-target-deps.md

 ## Prerequisites

-It is assumed at the target-dependent's SDE (DPDK SDE or ES2K IPU SDE) dependencies have been installed on the system.
-The SDE's dependencies can be found in `sde/tools/setup/install_dep.py` file.
-Some of those dependencies also apply to this module.
+It is assumed that the target-specific SDE (DPDK SDE or ES2K IPU SDE) dependencies have been installed on the system.
+The list of SDE's dependencies can be found in `sde/tools/setup/install_dep.py` file.
+Some of those dependencies also apply to this module, stratum-deps.

 Install the following dependencies for building stratum-deps.